jabirali/dotfiles/README.md

 Note also that this repository references some external Git repositories for e.g. `nvim` plugins; thus, for a full clone of this repository including all dependencies (i.e. Git submodules), you have to use `git clone --recursive`.
+Since I have replaced `vim-plug` and `tpm` update scripts with Git submodules, updating all external plugins is now done via `git pull --recurse-submodules`.

 [1]: https://github.com/jabirali?tab=repositories&type=source